mwong510ca/15Puzzle_OptimalSolver/README.md

 * 4 - [custom pattern]
 * 5 - [solver with display solution]
 * 6 - [stats] solve a number of puzzle, calculate the average time and a counter of timeout of search.

-Notes: runtime takes a little longer due to screen recording.
+Notes: runtime takes a little longer on youtube due to screen recording.

 ### Heuristic Functions - 7 heuristic functions to choose from:
 Average search time of 250 random boards with Standard version